yogsototh/yblog/multi/blog/Holy-Haskell-Starter.md

 A first remark is for portability purpose we shouldn't use String for file path.
 For example on Windows `/` isn't considered as a subdirectory character.
-To resolve this problem we will use
+To resolve this problem we will use `FilePath`:

 ``` haskell
 import System.Directory